makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available/Sound+Movement+Light-Up_Toys/Hasbro - Oink-Along Songs Peppa Toy/README.md

-# Switch Adapted Peppa Pig Toy
+# Switch Adapted Hasbro Oink Along Songs Peppa Plush
 The Switch Adapted Peppa Pig Toy is a switch adapted plush Peppa Pig toy that makes noises and sings songs when the switch is activated.

 <p align="center">